 The risk-weighted assets are measured by means of a hierarchy of five risk weights classified according to the nature of and reflecting an estimate of credit, market and other risks associated with each asset and counterparty, taking into account any eligible collateral or guarantees.
-A similar treatment is adopted for off-statement of financial position exposure, with some adjustments to reflect the more contingent nature of the potential losses.
+A similar treatment is adopted for off-balance sheet exposure, with some adjustments to reflect the more contingent nature of the potential losses.

-The table below summarizes the composition of regulatory capital and the ratios of the Group for the years ended June 30, 2017 and 2016.
+The table below summarizes the composition of regulatory capital and the ratios of the Group for the years ended June 30, 2018 and 2017.
 During those two years, the Group complied with all of the externally imposed capital requirements to which it was subject.